redis-developer/redis-datasets/README.md

-## How to test drive these Modules
+## How to test drive these Modules For FREE !!

 <details><summary>
 Using Redis Cloud